loda-lang/loda-programs/README.md

 # LODA: Lexicographical Order Descent Assembly

-LODA is an assembly language and a computational model.
+LODA is an assembly language, computational model and a tool for mining integer sequences.
+You can use it to search programs that calculate sequences from the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](http://oeis.org/).

 ## Tool